by Tom Allen

 A purchase of assets is often logistically more complex than a share deal due to the need to transfer each of the separate assets comprising the company and to obtain approvals of any third party contractors (or funders).

-However, a share deal is typically the subject of lengthier acquisition documents (notably the SPA) because of the acquirer’s need for assurances and protections in the form of warranty protection and tax covenants in respect of any known and unknown liabilities within the Target (the due diligence process can serve to allay some initial concerns of the acquirer in these areas).
+However, a share deal is typically the subject of lengthier acquisition documents (notably the SPA) because of the acquirer’s need for assurances and protections in the form of warranty protection and tax covenants in respect of any known and unknown liabilities within the Target (the M&A due diligence process can serve to allay some initial concerns of the acquirer in these areas).

 An asset deal will typically offer more flexibility, where the acquirer will often take the opportunity to “cherry pick” the assets it wishes to acquire.
 This is not possible under a share deal unless the desired assets are “hived down” (transferred) to a separate company by the seller pre-deal.